tianyi-lab/Reflection_Tuning/README.md

 ## ToDo
 - [x] Release the code, data, and models.
-- [ ] Train and release V1 13B models.
-- [ ] Release the data and paper for V2 models.
+- [ ] Release the data and method for Selective Reflection-Tuning (V2).
 - [ ] Train and release V2 13B models.

 ## Citation